 - Customer support responses

-But here’s something you should consider–the quality of AI-generated content heavily depends on two crucial factors:
+Keep in mind that the quality of AI-generated content heavily depends on two crucial factors:

 - The quality of your instructions (prompts).